Next: Lisp macro, Previous: Complete kill-region, Up: kill-region [Contents][Index]

 However, if an error occurs, among its other actions, the function generating the error signal will define one or more error condition names.

-An error handler is the third argument to condition-case
+An error handler is the third argument to condition-case.
+An error

 handler has two parts, a condition-name and a body.
 If the